pan-net/terraform-provider-powerdns/README.md

 $ make lint
 ```

 To install the provider, run `make build`.
-This will build the provider and put the provider binary the current working directory.
+This will build the provider and put the provider binary in the current working directory.

 ```sh
 $ make build